Why You Should Set Up a ‘my Social Security’ Account Today

 A “my Social Security” account can benefit you whether you’re already receiving benefits or not.
 If you’re already retired, it can give you a way to keep track of your benefits and make sure that everything is going smoothly.
 If you’re not retired yet, it can help you get an estimate of the benefits you’ll be eligible for when you do retire.

 Creating an online account is easy.
 You can do it online by going to www.socialsecurity.gov/myaccount.
-All you need is a email address, a U.S. mailing address, your name, date of birth, and Social Security number.
+All you need is an email address, a U.S. mailing address, your name, date of birth, and Social Security number.
 Once you have all that information, you can create your account in just a few minutes.